aidanatwork/simpleshifts/README.md

     - *12/31/2019:* Containerize using Docker, Chef, Kubernetes, etc. for easier deployment of new instances
     - *6/1/2020:* Turn this into a self-service platform, so it doesn't need as much expertise to set up.

-    - ???: Create a user guide, introductory user videos, or LMS course
+    - ??/??/????: Create a user guide, introductory user videos, or LMS course
+    - ??/??/????: Refactor front-end code to use latest version of FullCalendar.

 Are you a web developer or a technical writer interested in this project?
 Consider joining as a contributor!
 Email me at contact@aidanwrites.com to find out more.